Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/readme.md

 ### 3.2.
 Business Rules

 - The customer manager must select only one job opening to edit at a time.
-- The customer manager can only edit information about a job opening that was previously registered in the process of registering the job opening (working mode, number of vacancies, address, description, function and type of contract), with the exception of the job reference.
+- The customer manager can only edit information about a job opening that was previously registered in the process of registering the job opening (working mode, number of vacancies, address, description, function, type of contract and client), with the exception of the job reference.
 - The customer manager can edit one job opening information at a time.
 - The customer manager cannot edit a job opening when it is in the active state (after entering the Application phase).